Frans-Willem/CsrSpiDrivers/README.md

   Windows <https://github.com/Frans-Willem/CsrUsbSpiDeviceRE>;

 ## Other sources of information
-* BlueSuite 2.5.0 "source code"
+* ~~BlueSuite 2.5.0 "source code"
   <https://www.csrsupport.com/document.php?did=38692> - it doesn't contain
-  source code for SPI drivers but at least development header files in CSRSource/result/include/ are of some help.
+  source code for SPI drivers but at least development header files in CSRSource/result/include/ are of some help.~~ It seems CSR removed it from download.